I am a photographer who works around the world shooting for clients such as Facebook, Monocle, Condé Nast Traveler, The

-This website collects my thoughts about everything I have learned over the last decade about creative success and my personal exploration of what it takes to live a good, happy, meaningful life.
+This website collects my thoughts about everything I have learned over the last decade about creative success and my personal exploration of what it takes to live a deeply joyful and meaningful life.

 If my writing manages to help just one person move in a better direction in life, I believe this blog has done its job.